transcom/mymove/README.md

 cd mymove
 ```

 You will then find the code at `~/Projects/mymove`.
-You can check the code out anywhere EXCEPT inside your `$GOPATH`.
-So this is customization that is up to you.

 #### Setup: Editor Config